napframework/nap/docs/doxygen/markdown/06_project_management.md

 ## Create Module {#module_creation_linux}

-Follow the steps below to create a new module named NewModuleName.
+Follow the steps below to create a new module named MyFirstModule.
 1. Open a terminal
 2. Change into your NAP framework directory
 3. Create the module
 ```
-./tools/createModule NewModuleName
+./tools/createModule MyFirstModule
 ```
-4. The module will the created in `usermodules/newmodulename` and a Unix makefile system generated
+4. The module will the created in `usermodules/myfirstmodule` and a Unix makefile system generated

 ## Package Project For Release {#package_linux}